Soba101/expensetrack/README.md

 2. **Dashboard**: Explore the beautiful main screen with all components
 3. **Receipt Upload**: Use "Scan Receipt" to upload and process images
 4. **Expense Management**: Add, edit, and manage expenses with full functionality
+5. **Reports & Analytics**: View comprehensive charts and insights
+6. **Data Export**: Export your data in CSV or JSON formats
-5. **Search & Filter**: Browse expenses with advanced filtering options
+7. **Search & Filter**: Browse expenses with advanced filtering options
-6. **Dark Mode**: Toggle between light and dark themes in Settings
+8. **Dark Mode**: Toggle between light and dark themes in Settings
-7. **Navigation**: Explore all screens and comprehensive functionality
+9. **Navigation**: Explore all screens and comprehensive functionality

 ---